jimmymaise/slack-bot/README.md

 10. Check the 'Subscribe to bot events' section below, add some events:
     1. message.channels
     2. message.groups
+    3. app_home_opened

 11. Go to 'Interactivity & Shortcuts' under 'Features'.
 In the 'Request URL' field type the above address

 12. Go to 'Slash Commands' under 'Features'.Fill in the information:
     1. In the 'Command' field type in: "/vacation
     2. Continue to the above link for Requests URL

+13. Go to 'App Home' under 'Features'.
+Enable tabs in Show Tabs
+    1. Home Tab
+    2. Message Tab

-13. Add the bot to the manager approval channel for posting the message
+14. Add the bot to the manager approval channel for posting the message

 ## Deployment